SCIInstitute/ShapeWorks/docs/users/install.md

 `install_shapeworks shapeworks_61`

 !!! danger "Warning"
     If you already have anaconda/miniconda installed, this step may hang.
-If so please uninstall anaconda/miniconda, re-install it, then run conda_installs.bat again.
+If so please uninstall anaconda/miniconda, re-install it, then run install_shapeworks again.
 This seems to be an occasional problem with Anaconda on Windows.

 #### ShapeWorks comes with Python examples to get you started.